audichandra/Indonesian_AI_Chatbot_Customer_Support/README.md

 - [File Structure](#file-structure)
 - [Getting Started](#getting-started)
     - [Prerequisites](#prerequisites)
+    -
     - [Installation](#installation)
 - [Usage](#usage)
 - [Results](#results)
 - [Acknowledgements](#acknowledgements)

 ## Description
 This project develops an Indonesian AI chatbot tailored for customer service applications.
 The chatbot is trained with Qlora by [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl) from [Merak 7-B](https://huggingface.co/Ichsan2895/Merak-7B-v4) as the base model to understand and respond to customer queries effectively in Indonesian.
 The dataset needed to train the base model is taken from [Bitext](https://huggingface.co/datasets/bitext/Bitext-customer-support-llm-chatbot-training-dataset) customer support LLM Chatbot training dataset which will be translated into Bahasa Indonesia by using [Opus](https://huggingface.co/Helsinki-NLP/opus-mt-en-id).
-This repository contains resources for data translation, model training and a training model loading API with a Gradio frontend for easy interaction and testing for demonstration purposes.
+This repository contains resources for data translation, model training, and a training model loading API with a Gradio frontend for easy interaction and testing for demonstration purposes.

 ## File Structure
 - `requirements.txt`: List of all necessary Python libraries.